 HO-4 Contents Broad Form Policy

 This policy is also known as renter’s insurance.
-It protects people renting an apartment, condo, or home.
+In addition, it protects people renting an apartment, condo, or home.
 HO-3 and HO-4 provide the same protection against home hazards.
-The only difference is HO-4 only covers the renter’s personal property at replacement cost.
+Also, the only difference is HO-4 only covers the renter’s personal property at replacement cost.
 Renters insurance also provides additional living expenses coverage if your house gets damaged by a covered peril.

 HO-5 Comprehensive Form Policy